Macedonia (Greece): Modern history

 At the beginning of the 19th century, Slavic peasants identified themselves based on belonging to their family, village, or local region, or as "Rum Millet", i.e. members of the Greek-dominated community of Orthodox Christians.
 The Slavs of Macedonia generally referred to themselves and were known as "Bulgarians".
 By the middle of the 19th century, peasant communities of Macedonia experienced the formation of deep divisions with rise of nationalism in the Ottoman Empire.
 From then, the Slavic speaking communities of northern Greece split into two hostile and opposed groups with two different national identities – Greek and Bulgarian.
+However, clear national consciousness existed mostly among a small educated class of the population, i.e. intelligentsia, revolutionaries and clergy, while on the other hand the peasantry was not involved in national debates.
+Thus, as seen by observers, the affiliation of Macedonian Slavs to different national camps was not indeed belonging to an ethnic group, but rather political and flexible option.
 By the Second World War and following the defeat of Bulgaria, another further split between the Slavic groups occurred.
 Conservatives departed with the occupying Bulgarian Army to Bulgaria.
-Leftists who identified as Macedonians (Slavic), joined the communist-dominated rebel Democratic Army of Greece.
-At the conclusion of the Greek Civil War (1946–49), most Macedonians of Slavic background were evacuated by the Greek Communist Party and forced to flee to the Yugoslav Socialist Republic of Macedonia and other countries in Eastern and Central Europe.
+Leftists who identified as Macedonians (Slavic), joined the KKE-led Democratic Army of Greece during the Greek Civil War.
+At the conclusion of the Civil War (1946–49), most Macedonians of Slavic background followed other DSE forces who fled to the Yugoslav Socialist Republic of Macedonia and other countries in Eastern and Central Europe.
 Some also immigrated to Canada, Australia, and the United States.
 Current Greek law still forbids the reentry and restitution of property by Macedonians that are not "Greek by origin."

 Geography

-Macedonia is the largest and second-most-populous Greek region.
+Macedonia is the largest and second-most-populous Greek region after Roumeli.
 The landscape is characterized by variety, since Western and Eastern Macedonia is mountainous with the exception of some fertile valleys, while the Thessaloniki-Giannitsa plain, the largest in Greece, is located in Central Macedonia.
 Mount Olympus, the highest mountain in Greece, is located in the Olympus Range on the border between Thessaly and Macedonia, between the regional units of Pieria and Larissa, about 80 km (50 mi) southwest from Thessaloniki.
 Some other mountain ranges are Vermio Mountains, Pierian Mountains, Voras Mountains.
 The islands of Macedonia are Thasos, opposite the coasts of Eastern Macedonia and the port of Kavala, and Ammouliani, opposite the coasts of Central Macedonia, in Chalkidiki.
 Haliacmon, which flows through Kastoria, Grevena, Kozani, Imathia and Pieria regional units, is the longest river in Greece.
 Some other rivers are Axios (Vardar), Strymonas, Loudias.